robinmin/tinyauth/docs/deploy.md

 **Solution**:
 1. Update `wrangler.toml` to use Workers configuration (see Step 3)
 2. Remove `pages_build_output_dir` from `wrangler.toml`
+3. Add R2 bucket binding (see above)
-3. Use `wrangler secret put` instead of Pages secrets
+4. Use `wrangler secret put` instead of Pages secrets
-4. Deploy using `npm run deploy` or GitHub Actions
+5. Deploy using `npm run deploy` or GitHub Actions

 ---